 - Compatibility: SRAM 10s/11s shifters with EA

 - Mount Type: Direct mount

 - 3.0 version: This is the latest version of the RBC technology. it features updates to the chain retention mechanism, where the torque curve is much smoother.
-As a result, the operation will be quiet and the feel of the derailleur is much more consistent.
+As a result, operation will be quiet and the feel of the derailleur is much more consistent.
 The tension in the chain will be high, and no guide will be needed to hold it in place.

 - Product Compatibility: This derailleur is compatible with 1x 10s and 11s systems on road bikes.
 As this model is supporting the medium cage, 11-26t to 11-32t range of cassettes can be used here.
-Try to pair with matching SRAM speed components for the best performance.
+Try to pair with matching SRAM speed components for best performance.

 - The gap between certain gears may be larger in comparison.